jesustellor/Docker/README.md

 ```

 the period `.` is used to specify the current directory. it is there to specify the location of the `Dockerfile` file on the current directory.
 This will create an image named `git-image` that contains the image with git installed.
+Feel free to rename it whatever you want.

 to run the image you can use the following command in the directory you want to use git in. im not sure if there is a shortcut for this yet, but this is how i run the image in my terminal